hpplayer/LeetCode_Round_4/README.md

 I had the most diffcult week when doing problems 301-336 (0 ~ 10 problems/day).

-At one hand, those problems were newly added and diffcult, at the other hand, I have heavy pressure from my work.
+At one hand, those problems were newly added and diffcult, at the other hand, I had heavy pressure from my work.
 I was being really tired during this period.
-But finally I survived and finished this round 4.
+But finally I survived and completed this round 4.

 Anyway, Round 4 is finished!
 Cheers!